 6 Systems Thinking Fundamentals

-Words have power, and in systems thinking, we use specific words that intentionally define a different set of actions to mainstream thinking.
+Words have power, and in systems thinking, Conscious Leaders use specific words that intentionally define a different set of actions to mainstream thinking.
 Systems thinking requires a shift in our perception of the world around us to see wholes, interrelationships, and patterns of change rather than static snapshots of individual parts.
-From this perspective, we can determine the point of “highest leverage”, the places in the system where a small change can make a huge impact.
+From this elevated perspective, we can determine the point of “highest leverage”, the places in the system where a small change can make a massive impact.

 Systems thinking requires a shift in mindset, away from linear to circular.
 The fundamental principle of this shift is that everything is interconnected.
 Everything counts; everything matters.
 Everything is reliant upon something else for survival.
 Humans need food, air, and water to sustain our bodies, and trees need carbon dioxide and sunlight to thrive.
 Inanimate objects are also reliant on other things: a chair needs a tree to provide its wood, and a cell phone needs electricity to recharge the battery.
 Interconnectedness defines a fundamental principle of life.
 From this understanding, we can shift the way we see the world from a linear, structured, mechanistic worldview to a dynamic, chaotic, interconnected array of networks, relationships and feedback loops.
 A systems thinker uses this mindset to untangle and work within the complexity of life.